Discover the epsilon-delta definition and properties of continuous functions

 Key theorem: A continuous function on a closed bounded interval [a, b] is always uniformly continuous.

 A continuous function on a closed bounded interval always attains its maximum and minimum values.
-Explore this fundamental result.
+Both closedness and boundedness of the interval are essential -- removing either hypothesis allows the conclusion to fail.

 If f is continuous on a closed bounded interval [a, b], then f attains both a maximum and minimum value on that interval.